patnorris/DecentralizedAIonIC/README.md

 ## About DeVinci

 DeVinci is the personalized AI assistant that redefines the paradigm of digital privacy and trust.
-It's decentralized, trusted, open-source, and truly yours.
+It's decentralized, trusted, open-source, and truly user-focused.
 Powered by an open-source AI model that runs directly within the browser, the interactions with DeVinci happen on the user's device, giving users unprecedented control.

 ### Key Features
 - **Decentralized**: Operates directly within the browser.
 Users can choose if they want to log in and store their chats on the decentralized cloud and under their control.